coldmvm/gmpack-updater/README.md

 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

 O nome Nintendo Switch e logo são marcas registradas de [Nintendo](https://github.com/Nintendo).
-Este repositório ñão é afiliado a [Nintendo](https://github.com/Nintendo) ou nenhum dos seus parceiros.
+Este repositório não é afiliado a [Nintendo](https://github.com/Nintendo) ou nenhum dos seus parceiros.

 The Nintendo Switch names and logos are a trademark of [Nintendo](https://github.com/Nintendo).
 This repository is in no way affiliated with [Nintendo](https://github.com/Nintendo) or any of its partners.